ra100/fsfilm-iot/Outtatimers Controller/.kilocode/rules/memory-bank/product.md

 - **Responsive Feedback**: Immediate visual response to button presses enhances user confidence.
 - **Seamless Transitions**: Smooth effect changes create a polished, professional feel.
 - **Reliable Performance**: Consistent operation across different environments and usage patterns.
-- **Aesthetic Appeal**: The hexagonal design and LED arrangement should evoke a sci-fi aesthetic that complements the lighting effects.
+- **Aesthetic Appeal**: The linear LED strip arrangement should evoke a sci-fi aesthetic that complements the lighting effects.

-This product transforms LED control from a technical process into an engaging, physical experience that feels like part of a futuristic interface.
+This product transforms LED control from a technical process into an engaging, physical experience with a sleek linear LED strip that feels like part of a futuristic interface.